 (m) Pursuant to 74 O.S.
-85.44A, any goods or services required under a court order
+85.44A, any goods or services required under a court order shall be purchased in accordance with DRS fiscal rules.

 SUBCHAPTER 3.
 CLIENT PARTICIPATION IN COST OF SERVICES

 612:10-3-2.
 Consideration of comparable services and benefits [AMENDED]